|

 should be specifically mentioned in the application, if appropriate to

 your client’s case.
+How does the

 application proceed?
+First, §

 514.040(1) establishes a procedure for a client is to file a motion to